 Steroids work because they suppress the dog's excessive immune response to allergens.
 Veterinary dermatologists have been searching for different drugs that calm down the dog's immune response that don't have as many side effects as steroids tend to.
 Two relatively new drugs seem promising : Atopica (Cyclosporine) and Apoquel (Oclacitinib).
 They have drawbacks as well: they are much more expensive than steroids and Apoquel has been so popular this year, it has been backordered.
 Ask your veterinarian if these might be a good idea for your dog.

-HOW TO TREAT MY DOG'S ALLERGIES AT HOME NATURALLY - HOMEOPATHIC REMEDIES
+HOW TO HELP MY DOG WHO SUFFERS FROM ALLERGIES AT HOME NATURALLY

-So maybe you are tired of treating your pet's allergies traditionally: antihistamines don't seem to work very well, steroids seem to have too many side effects, allergy testing with a dermatologist seems too expensive, etc. Now may be the time to try homeopathy.
+Now may be the time to try homeopathy.
 Or starting with homeopathy and attempting to avoid the long battle with allergies described above is also an excellent option.
-The “Allergy Seasonal” or “Food Allergy” remedies are good starting options if your dog has either of these.
+The “Allergy Seasonal” or “Food Allergy” products are good starting options if your dog has either of these to bring support to the whole body against allergens.
 If your dog has a problem with inhalant allergens like pollen, grass, trees, mold spores, etc, consider trying “Atopic Dermatitis”.

 Check out this testimonial that we recently received from someone who uses our “Allergy Seasonal” package: